alexmanrique/blog/_posts/2020-08-28-what-is-new-in-java-9.md

 Conclusion
 ------------------------
-Java 9 came in 2017 as a new version of the well known Java programming language with modular characteristics and new features for developers to write better software with less effort using better tools.
+Java 9 came in 2017 as a new version of the well-known Java programming language with modular characteristics and new features for developers to write better software with less effort using better tools.
 Which is your favourite Java 9 feature?